Campbell University Overview

 Located in Buies Creek, North Carolina, Campbell University is a private not-for-profit institution.
 Buies Creek is a great place for students who enjoy small town life.

 - The 5% student loan default rate at Campbell is better than the national rate of 10.1%.
 That's a good sign that you may be able to pay off student loans easier than your peers at other schools can.

-- Although it may not be available for every major, the doctor's degree is the highest one a student can attain at Campbell.
+- Although it may not be available for every major, the doctor's degree is the highest award a student can attain at Campbell.